 1. Drink Some Tea

 A few years ago my husband and I did this 21 day detox and during that time we started drinking tea at night.
 The whole program was a good idea for us at the time but the one thing that really stuck with us was drinking a cup of tea at night.
 There are many tea blends that are great for relaxation.
-Chamomile is one of my personal favorites and I usually add a little collagen for some blood sugar balance and protein before bed.
+Dandelion , Turmeric Ginger and Chamomile are some of my personal favorites and you can always add a little collagen for some blood sugar balance and protein before bed.
 I find that just taking the time to be intentional when drinking the tea is the most important though.
 When I pour that cup before bed it reminds me that it is time to unwind and enjoy the tea while I read something and relax.

 2. Take a Bath